 Expands to the process ID of the current bash process.
 This differs from \$\$ under certain circumstances, such as subshells that do not require bash to be re-initialized.

-BASH\ALIASES
+Assignments to BASHPID have no effect.
+If BASHPID is unset, it loses its special properties, even if it is subsequently reset.

+BASH ALIASES

 An associative array variable whose members correspond to the internal list of aliases as maintained by the alias builtin.
 Elements added to this array appear in the alias list; however, unsetting array elements currently does not cause aliases to be removed from the alias list.
-If BASH ALIASES is unset, it loses its special properties, even if it is subsequently reset.
+If BASH_ALIASES is unset, it loses its special properties, even if it is subsequently reset.

-BASH\ARGC
+BASH ARGC

 An array variable whose values are the number of parameters in each frame of the current bash execution call stack.
 The number of parameters to the current subroutine (shell function or script executed with . or source) is at the top of the stack.
-When a subroutine is executed, the number of parameters passed is pushed onto BASH\ARGC.
-The shell sets BASH\ARGC only when in extended debugging mode (see the description of the extdebug option to the shopt builtin below)
+When a subroutine is executed, the number of parameters passed is pushed onto BASH_ARGC.
+The shell sets BASH_ARGC only when in extended debugging mode (see the description of the extdebug option to the shopt builtin below).
+Setting extdebug after the shell has started to execute a script, or referencing this variable when extdebug is not set, may result in inconsistent values.

-BASH\ARGV
+BASH ARGV

 An array variable containing all of the parameters in the current bash execution call stack.
 The final parameter of the last subroutine call is at the top of the stack; the first parameter of the initial call is at the bottom.
-When a subroutine is executed, the parameters supplied are pushed onto

-BASH\ARGV.
-The shell sets BASH\ARGV only when in extended debugging mode (see the description of the extdebug option to the shopt builtin below)
+When a subroutine is executed, the parameters supplied are pushed onto BASH_ARGV.
+The shell sets BASH_ARGV only when in extended debugging mode (see the description of the extdebug option to the shopt builtin below).
+Setting extdebug after the shell has started to execute a script, or referencing this variable when extdebug is not set, may result in inconsistent values.